nickm221/C_Systems_Programming/README.md

 ## II.
 Projects

-*  my: A basic library containing functions for basic string/vector manipulation, comparison, and printing.
+*  _my_: A basic library containing functions for basic string/vector manipulation, comparison, and printing.
-*  list:  A doubly linked circular list.
+*  _list_:  A doubly linked circular list.
 *  minitalk: The server is responsible for reading in messages from the client in the form of signals.
 The client sends        messages to the server via signals one message at a time.
-*  pipes: A basic pipes program which sends the user input message from the grandparent to the parent, and then the child       process.
+*  _pipes_: A basic pipes program which sends the user input message from the grandparent to the parent, and then the child       process.
-*  socket:  A client server chat application that allows for multiple users to connect and chat on a single server using        sockets.
+*  _socket_:  A client server chat application that allows for multiple users to connect and chat on a single server using        sockets.
-*  gtk: A graphical user interface for the above socket chat application.
+*  _gtk_: A graphical user interface for the above socket chat application.
 The GUI is implemented using the GTK toolkit.
-*  myselect:  A program which allows for a user to select and highlight user input items through a menu interface.
+*  _myselect_:  A program which allows for a user to select and highlight user input items through a menu interface.
 The         menu/selection interface is generated using termcaps.
-*  minishell:  A very basic command line shell that allows for program execution, directory navigation, and file listing.
+*  _minishell_:  A very basic command line shell that allows for program execution, directory navigation, and file listing.
-*  mnsms: "My Not so Mini Shell" A full command line shell supporting all terminal capabilities [still under construction].
+*  _mnsms_: "My Not so Mini Shell" A full command line shell supporting all terminal capabilities [still under construction].

 ## III.
 Build & Execution Instructions